Prakhar2003kt/Java-DSA-Collection/README.md

 ## Notes
 - No external libraries required.
 - Java version used for checks: `javac 25` (any modern JDK 8+ should work for most files).
-- Class files and build outputs are ignored by `.gitignore`.